AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-groups/work-with-group-objects/create-and-modify-a-groups-layout-templates.md

 product-area: system-administration;user-management
 keywords: group,layout,templates
 navigation-topic: work-with-a-groups-objects
-title: Create and modify a group’s layout templates
+title: Create and modify a group's layout templates
 description: When you are viewing a group that you manage in the Groups area, you can view and work with the Layout Template for which the administrators of the group, or one of its subgroups, have administrative access.
 ---

-# Create and modify a group’s layout templates
+# Create and modify a group's layout templates

 When you are viewing a group that you manage in the Groups area, you can view and work with the Layout Template for which the administrators of the group, or one of its subgroups, have administrative access.